 Only those medications essential to maintain a student's health are to be given during the school day.
 All medications must be prescribed by a medical doctor, including over-the-counter medications.
 A School Medication Authorization Form must be completed and signed by the physician and the parent or legal guardian before any medication is given at school.
 Parents will receive the medication policy within 15 days of the start of the school year.
+The School Medication/Self-Administration Authorization form (Board Policy 7:270-F2) must be renewed each school year, and dated after the end of the previous school year.

-Parents or guardians are the only individuals permitted to carry a student's medication to and from school, with the exception of those students who have provided the school with a copy of signed consent for their child's unsupervised self-administration of asthma medication and/or an epinephrine auto-injector.
+Parents or guardians are the only individuals permitted to carry a student's medication to and from school, with the exception of those students who have provided the school with a copy of signed consent for their child's unsupervised self-administration of medication and/or an epinephrine auto-injector.
 Medication must be in the original container or current prescription bottle.
 All medication, with the exception of approved asthma medications and/or an epinephrine auto-injector, will be kept in the nurse's office in a locked cabinet, and dispensed according to a physician's orders.

 Students shall not allow other students to carry, possess or use their prescription or non-prescription medication, and violation of this rule may result in discipline.
 The district shall not be held liable for misuse of medication by the student who is permitted unsupervised self-administration of asthma medication and/or an epinephrine auto-injector, or for the misuse of the medication by others.
+In order for a student to be allowed to self-carry their inhaler or epinephrine auto-injector, both the parents and the physician must indicate consent on the authorization form.